- Contrast consumer surplus, producer surplus, and social surplus

 Think for a moment of all the seasonal foods that are available and inexpensive at certain times of the year, like fresh corn in midsummer, but more expensive at other times of the year.
 People alter their diets and restaurants alter their menus in response to these fluctuations in prices without fuss or fanfare.
 For both the U.S. economy and the world economy as a whole, markets—that is, demand and supply—are the primary social mechanism for answering the basic questions about what is produced, how it is produced, and for whom it is produced.

 Organic food is grown without synthetic pesticides, chemical fertilizers or genetically modified seeds.
 In recent decades, the demand for organic products has increased dramatically.
-The Organic Trade Association reported sales increased from $1 billion in 1990 to $35.1 billion in 2013, more than 90% of which were sales of food products.
+The Organic Trade Association reported sales increased from $1 billion in 1990 to nearly $62 billion in 2020, more than 90% of which were sales of food products.

 In addition to the movement along the supply curve, we have also had an increase in the number of farmers converting to organic farming over time.
 This is represented by a shift to the right of the supply curve.
 Since both demand and supply have shifted to the right, the resulting equilibrium quantity of organic foods is definitely higher, but the price will only fall when the increase in supply is larger than the increase in demand.
 We may need more time before we see lower prices in organic foods.
 Since the production costs of these foods may remain higher than conventional farming, because organic fertilizers and pest management techniques are more expensive, they may never fully catch up with the lower prices of non-organic foods.